-Japan’s culture blends past and present into a fusion of traditional and modern.
-This is evident in the music scene, which includes a vast array of artists who perform genres ranging from J-Pop (Japanese pop) to J-Punk.
-Many Japanese artists also continue to embrace traditional and folk-style songs.
+Japan’s culture is a fusion of traditional and modern.
+This is especially evident in the music scene, which includes a vast array of artists who perform everything from J-Pop, J-Punk, and jazzy hip hop beats to sad Japanese folk songs on traditional instruments such as the koto.

 1. “Tegami (Haikei Jūgo no Kimi e)“

 “Letter: Greetings to a 15 Year Old” was written and performed by Angela Aki.
-The lyrics are instructions to the 15 year old on how to appreciate the moment and make the most of life.
+The lyrics are instructions to a 15-year-old on how to appreciate and make the most of life.

-The song urges the teenager to believe in herself during hard times.
-It tells her that, since there’s no running from sorrow, she should smile and live in the present.
+This Japanese song urges the teenager to believe in herself during hard times.
+It tells her that, since there’s no point in running away from sorrow, she should smile and live in the present.

 2. “Yuki no Hana“

-“Snow Flower” by Mika Nakashima is often covered by karaoke artists in Japan, and has been remade by many artists around the globe.
+“Snow Flower” by Mika Nakashima is one of the top karaoke songs in Japan and has been remade by many artists around the globe.

-The lyrics are quite sentimental and describe how one might feel as they watch the first snowfall with a loved one.
+The lyrics of this Japanese song are quite sentimental as they describe how one might feel watching the first snowfall with a loved one.

 3. “Minna Yume no Naka“

 The lyrics in Kyoko Takada’s calming ballad are about being gracious over a lost love.
-The title translates to “It’s All Dream,” and reflects the Japanese aesthetic of yugen, which expreses that life is boring when everything is known.
+The song reflects the Japanese aesthetic of yugen, which expresses that life is boring when everything is known.

-Loosely translated as “mysterious,” it implies that some things should be held back.
+Loosely translated as “mysterious,” this Japanese song implies that some things should be held back.

 4. “Ringo Oiwake“

-This famous enka song (Japanese folk song) has been performed by many artists, with Hibari Misora’s version being the most famous.
+This famous enka song (an emotional, and at times sad, Japanese folk song style) has been performed by many artists, with Hibari Misora’s version being the most famous.